nhsbsa/nhsbsa-digital-playbook/src/development/coding-frontend.md

 Both NHS and GOV.UK Frontends are implemented in Node.js and Nunjucks.
 Where possible, we prefer to build services in Node.js so we can take full advantage of these frontend packages.

 Sometimes user research may show that an existing pattern does not meet user needs.
 In these cases we may need to create a non-standard pattern.
 Any new pattern must be user tested and fed back to the NHS or GOV.UK Design System teams so others can benefit from it.

-Accessibility considerations for creating new components can be found on our [Accessible development](/nhsbsa-digital-playbook/development/coding-accessibility/) page.
+Accessibility considerations for creating new components can be found on our [Accessible development][nhbsa_accessible_dev] page.

 If you find accessibility or usability issues when testing existing components, you can also feed these back to the design system teams using their public issue backlogs on GitHub.

 ### Keeping frontend packages up to date

 Remember to include updates to the frontend toolkit in your service roadmap.
-You can keep up to date with changes by checking the GitHub changelogs for [NHS Frontend](https://github.com/nhsuk/nhsuk-frontend/blob/main/CHANGELOG.md) and Github releases [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/releases).
+You can keep up to date with new releases and changes by checking the GitHub changelogs for [NHS Frontend][nhs_changelog] and Github releases [GOV.UK Frontend][gov_releases].

 Updating regularly is important because new versions often include accessibility improvements, performance enhancements and updates to existing components.
 Be aware that some releases may include breaking changes that take additional time to implement.